eic/tutorial-simulations-using-ddsim-and-geant4/_episodes/02-physics-event-simulations.md

 > - Open the output file and verify that more hits (from optical photons with PDG code -22) are stored in the hits branches for the relevant RICH detector.
 {: .challenge}

+> For most full physics analyses, the use of `npsim` is preferred.
+The performance of some detector systems, including Cerekov detectors as mentioned above, will be very different if `ddpsim` is used.
+Similiarly, trackers and calorimeters may appear to perform very differently.
+For rapid testing where detailed results, or any detectors where otpical photons are irrelevant, the use of `ddpsim` may be fine though.
+{: .callout}